-8.11 Sponsored students
+8.10 Sponsored students

-8.11.1 Sponsored students may find that their visa status is impacted if their studies are terminated, suspended (due to academic insufficiency) or interrupted (for the duration of the interruption).
-The law means that the University must inform UK Visas and Immigration (UKVI) of any changes to a student's status.
-In addition, any sponsored student who has no engagement for 60 days or more will be automatically withdrawn from the University and will have their visa sponsorship withdrawn by UKVI.

-8.11.2 Students who are on a Student Visa must read the Student Visa responsibilities guidance which provides information about the visa requirements.
+- 8.10.1.
+Students sponsored to study at Regent's University London under the Student Visa route are required to attend their studies in person in accordance with this policy.
+In line with UK Visas & Immigration (UKVI) requirements, where a sponsored student does not attend in person for a period of 60 days or more, they will be automatically referred to the University's Suspension Review Panel.
+If their studies are terminated, suspended or interrupted for any reason, including non-attendance, the University is required to withdraw sponsorship with UKVI who may cancel the visa. - 8.10.2 Students who are on a Student Visa must read the Student Visa responsibilities guidance which provides information about the visa requirements.
 If students need any Student Visa advice, they should get in touch with the Student Immigration & Compliance team.